sst/guide/_chapters/package-lambdas-with-serverless-bundle.md

 You can read more on the advanced options over on [the GitHub README](https://github.com/AnomalyInnovations/serverless-bundle/blob/master/README.md).

 Our ever popular [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) has now been updated to use the serverless-bundle plugin.
+And we also have a TypeScript version of our starter — [Serverless TypeScript Starter](https://github.com/AnomalyInnovations/serverless-typescript-starter)